 Maintaining brand identity amidst rapid change

-Incorporating new trends while maintaining a strong brand identity can be a delicate balance.
+Incorporating new trends while staying true to the brand can be a delicate balance.
 Rochelle Peetoom speaks to this challenge: “I read a book that said the legacy is more intimidating than the competition.”
 The business her father Rob Peetoom founded has grown from the flagship location in New York to 10 salons in the Netherlands and three hair spas in Bali, but the need to uphold values while innovating remains strong.

 Not surprisingly, the brand did some research before adopting the booth rental trend.
 Says Rochelle Peetoom, “When an employee has been with us for quite a while and they are a master stylist, they can rent a chair with us, but you can’t apply for a job to rent a chair.
 So that’s holding onto the brand legacy and our business model, but at the same time embracing trends and going with the future.”